JLCleofas/PiMox/README.md

 Then restart the timesyncd.service `sudo systemctl restart systemd-timesyncd.service`.
 Wait for it to synchronize then perform the basic `sudo apt update && sudo apt upgrade`.

 ## Installation of Proxmox ARM64 port

 I followed a this guide by [Emmet](https://pimylifeup.com/raspberry-pi-proxmox/) that gives a detailed installation guide for PiMox.

+Let us first install curl
+`sudo apt install curl`

 ## Post installation
 I recently discovered this [Proxmox Helper-scripts](https://pimox-scripts.com/) dedicated for ARM64 chips.
 This is REALLY REALLY helpful since the original Proxmox Helper-scrips are not going to work in our PiMox host.
 I wanted to share this website because I haven't seen any guide mentioning this.